genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 :::

-Now, let's run Genesis command 'mon' to see if all processes are up and running on the server:
+Now, let's run the Genesis command 'mon' to see if all processes are up and running on the server:

 ```shell
 ./gradlew :jvm:alpha-deploy:mon #On the IntelliJ terminal